Deploy an External Load Balancer with Oracle Cloud Native Environment

 Get the Control Plane Node Status

-1. Switch to the devops-node terminal session.
+1. Switch to the open ocne-operator terminal session.

-2. Verify kubectl responds and reports the control plane node as Ready (Available).
+The output reports all control plane nodes as Ready (Available).

 Example Output: